hannibal002/SkyHanni/docs/discord_roles.md

     - For all bots on the server.
     - This doesn't mean they have rights or something, we just want them to show up high in the member list.
 - **SH Bot**
-    - The SkyHanni bot does SkyHanni-specific stuff.
+    - SkyHanni bot does SkyHanni-specific stuff.
     - Mainly auto-tags and Pull Request linking.
 - **Elite**
-    - The elite farming bot offers /weight and other farming-related utility commands.
+    - Elite Farming bot offers /weight and other farming-related utility commands.
 - **SkyHelper**
-    - The SkyHelper bot is the go-to SkyBlock utility command bot.
+    - SkyHelper bot is the go-to SkyBlock utility command bot.

 [//]: # (This is a hidden comment: top 3 most used/most important commands that the bot can offer)

 - **Kuudra Gang**
-    - The Kuudra Gang bot helps you if you need help doing math around Kuudra runs or Kuudra items.
+    - Kuudra Gang bot helps with math around Kuudra runs or Kuudra items
 - **Tanzanite**
-    - Tanzanite Bot does generic Discord utility stuff like logging, banning, or setting reminders.
+    - Tanzanite bot does generic Discord utility stuff like logging, banning, or setting reminders.
 - **Carl Bot**
-    - The Carl bot does more Discord utility stuff, like logging.
+    - Carl bot also does Discord utility stuff.

 [//]: # (This is a hidden comment: Does Carl Bot actually only do logging?
 What else?)

 - **Fire**
-    - The fire bot reacts to links of Discord messages with said Discord message.
+    - Fire bot reacts to links of Discord messages with said Discord message.

 ## High-end Roles